 As a school, we reflect on and evaluate our worship.
 We record our acts of worship to inform our learning and planning for further developments.
 We are developing a range of resources to enhance children's learning.
 These include stories, music, slides, poems, pictures, posters and dvds, all of which we use to create a stimulating and thoughtful time for our children.

-Children also have a special time to reflect at lunchtime, when they say grace and at home time when they say the going home prayer.
+Children also have a special time to reflect at lunchtime, when they say grace and at home time when they say the end of the day school prayer.